Characterization and Verification of Trotterized Digital Quantum Simulation via Hamiltonian and Liouvillian Learning: Floquet Hamiltonian Learning in DQS: Numerical Examples

-Lastly, in Fig.~\ref{fig:Heisenberg}(c)-(d) we show the reconstructed Hamiltonian parameters to zeroth ($\hat{\Omega}_0$) and first order ($\hat{\Omega}_1$), respectively, for a given value of the Trotter step $\tau$.
-There, the spatial dependence of the coefficients is accurately reproduced for all operators appearing in the first orders of $\hat{H}_{\mathrm{F}}(\tau)$ (the dashed lines show the exact analytically calculated values).
-This demonstrates the ability of FHL in resolving the spatial structure of the Hamiltonian, thereby learning the disorder pattern characterizing a given many-body system.
+In Fig.~\ref{fig:Heisenberg}(c)-(d) we show the reconstructed Hamiltonian parameters to zeroth ($\hat{\Omega}^\mathrm{exp}_0$) and first order ($\hat{\Omega}^\mathrm{exp}_1$), respectively, for a given value of the Trotter step $\tau$.
+There, the spatial dependence of the coefficients is accurately reproduced for all operators appearing in the first orders of the FH (the dashed lines show the exact values).
+This demonstrates the ability of FHL in resolving the spatial structure of the Hamiltonian parameters, thereby learning the disorder pattern characterizing a given many-body system.
 The overall scale of the coefficients can be efficiently extracted using the method described in App.~\ref{app:OverallScale}.